 Alcoholic Cardiomyopathy - Topic Overview

 Alcoholic cardiomyopathy is caused by long-term alcohol abuse.
+It is a type of dilated cardiomyopathy.
 The

 heart muscle is weakened and cannot pump blood efficiently, leading to heart